 Applied Behavior Analysis Curriculum

 The Applied Behavior Analysis concentration courses focus on developing the skills to transfer basic principles of behavior analysis into effective and comprehensive functional behavioral assessments, behavioral interventions, and program evaluation.
-Students in the 36 credit hour master’s program complete 12 credit hours of core courses and 6 credit hours of electives, with the 18 credit hour ABA concentration.
-This ABA concentration (also available as a stand-alone post-graduate certification option), consists of these courses drawn from the competencies in the BCBA Task List (4th ed):
+Students in the 36 credit hour master’s program complete 12 credit hours of core courses, 6 credit hours of electives, and 21 credit hours within the ABA concentration.
+This ABA concentration (also available as a stand-alone post-graduate certification option), consists of these courses drawn from the competencies in the BCBA Task List (5th edition):

-- ABA 622 Basic Principles of Behavior Analysis
+- ABA 601 Concepts and Principles of Behavior Analysis

-The Behavior Analyst Certification Board® (BACB®) has approved our course sequence as meeting the requirements for eligibility to take the Board Certified Behavior Analyst® (BCBA®) Exam.
+The ABAI has approved our course sequence as meeting the requirements for eligibility to take the BCBA Exam.

 Advance Your Career With Applied Behavior Analysis

 Grow personally and professionally as you explore the unique opportunities available for educating and serving the needs of individuals facing cognitive, emotional, or behavioral challenges.
 Demand is high for people with a behavior analyst master’s degree for employment in regular and special educational settings, health care, criminal justice, substance-abuse treatment, fitness centers, research facilities, and organizational settings.